Identification and Estimation of Dynamic Games with Unknown Information Structure: Informationally Robust Identification

+\paragraph{Identified Set Shrinks with Stronger Informational Assumptions} The Markov correlated equilibrium identified set depends on the baseline information structure set by the analyst, which specifies what players minimally observe.
+Theorem \ref{thm:more.info.smaller.mce} has shown that a stronger assumption on players' information leads to a tighter set of predictions.
+The following translates this intuition to identified sets. \begin{theorem} If $S^1 \succsim_E S^2$, then $\Theta_I^{MCE}(S^1) \subseteq \Theta_I^{MCE}(S^2)$. \end{theorem} Theorem \ref{thm:tighter_set} implies a trade-off between informational robustness and the tightness of the identified set.
+Using weaker assumptions on information is more robust but increases the size of the identified set.
+The econometrician obtains the tightest identified set when players' baseline information is complete; the econometrician obtains the loosest identified set when players minimally observe nothing about $\varepsilon$.

-In the static case, the assumption that the data are generated by a single equilibrium is without loss since a mixture of Bayes correlated equilibria is also a Bayes correlated equilibrium (see \citet{magnolfi2021estimation} and \citet*{syrgkanis2021inference}).
-However, this property does not carry over to the dynamic case because a mixture of Markov correlated equilibria is not necessarily a Markov correlated equilibrium.
-Although we do not assume a particular equilibrium selection rule, we assume that the data are generated by a \emph{single} Markov perfect equilibrium.
-Identification under arbitrary equilibrium selection rule is possible (e.g., \citet*{beresteanu2011sharpidentification}), but more complicated.
+\paragraph{Markov Correlated Equilibrium is Not Robust to Multiple Equilibria Issue} In the static case, assuming that a single Bayes correlated equilibrium generates the data is innocuous because any mixture of Bayes correlated equilibria is a Bayes correlated equilibrium.
+However, this property does not carry over to the dynamic case because a mixture of Markov correlated equilibria need not be a Markov correlated equilibrium.
+This occurs because the Bayes correlated equilibrium obedience condition is linear in the decision rule while the Markov correlated equilibrium obedience condition is nonlinear (non-convex) in the decision rule.
+Thus, although we remain agnostic about the equilibrium selection rule, we assume that the data are generated by a single equilibrium.
+Identification with data generated by multiple equilibria is possible (e.g., by using \citet*{beresteanu2011sharp}), but far more computationally challenging.\footnote{Our framework already incorporates public randomization that is independent across stages.
+However, because of the relationship between stage-game payoffs and value functions induced by the Markov structure, public randomization does not enable us to convexify the objective set of distributions.}